Japan Ski Tours

 Geto Kogen ski resort consistently ranks amongst Japan’s top snowfall regions, receiving an estimated 50 feet per season!
 Still relatively unknown in the Japow world, Geto Kogen offers an authentic Japanese ski experience, with frequent powder resets.
 Geto Kogen summed up: Consistently deep pow, with little competition for the freshies!

 Side country/Tree skiing: Great marked and maintained side country available.
+For those interested in backcountry terrain, you can book a guide through Geto Kogen ski resort here.

-After our final day of skiing (day 10), we pack up and head to Kitakami train station for your drop off.
+After our final day of skiing (day 8), we pack up and head to Kitakami train station for your drop off.

 Picture